benbjohnson/litestream.io/content/alternatives/cron.md

 set -e

 # Backup & compress our database to the temp directory.
-sqlite3 /path/to/db "vacuum into '/path/to/backup'"
+sqlite3 /path/to/db "VACUUM INTO '/path/to/backup'"
 gzip /tmp/db

 # Upload backup to S3 using a rolling daily naming scheme.